 UKC does not provide resources or funding to a diversity office or any similar body that engages in ideological advocacy.

 There are no recent cases of the University failing to uphold free expression rights on campus.

-Within the Bylaws of King’s Student Union (KSU), the following rights (among others) are affirmed as fundamental to the democratic body of the student union:
+Within the Bylaws of King’s Student Union (KSU), the following rights (among others) are affirmed as “Founding Provisions” of the student union: